Author, Director, Actress, Puppeteer within the Company La Boîte à sel

 At the same time, a three-year research on the writing of sound in motion gives rise to "Track" in 2021: a connected and musical railway epic that has since met with resounding success.

-This materializes in 2023 with the launch of the research project : autonomous sound puppetry objects serving new relational imaginaries.
-This research conducted in collaboration with Quebec will notably rely on future shows: "Bad Block", "Anatomie", and OUAT (what watt).
+This materializes in 2023 with the launch of the research project : À l'écoute des objetss.
+This research conducted in collaboration with Quebec will notably rely on future shows: "Bad Block", "Affects", and "Ouat what watt".

-Whether spectacular or installatory, all these projects engage scenography and living objects and seek to create renewed relationships with audiences: sensory, immersive, interactive, or extended by spaces for meeting and play, each of them offers a global, generous and striking experience
+Whether spectacular or installatory, all these projects engage scenography and living objects and seek to create renewed relationships with audiences: sensory, immersive, interactive, or extended by spaces for meeting and play, each of them offers a global, generous and memorable experience.

-Céline Garnavault also works as a director and/or playwright for other artists in theatre, music, circus, and youth literature.
+Céline Garnavault has also intervened as a director and/or playwright for other artists in theater, music, circus, and children's literature.
+(Cie Née d'un doute, Le studio Fantôme, La compagnie Formes, La Poursuite)

-Since 2018, she teaches contemporary shadow theatre to students in the performing arts degree at the University of Bordeaux Montaigne.
+Since 2018, she teaches an introduction to contemporary shadow theater to first-year performing arts students at the University of Bordeaux Montaigne.

-She also participates in two new groupings in Nouvelle Aquitaine: Zéphir - Regional Platform for Children and Youth and the MAANa collective that works for Puppetry and Associated Arts.
+She also participates in two new groupings in Nouvelle Aquitaine: Zéphir - Regional Platform for Children and Youth and the MAANa collective which works for Puppetry and Associated Arts.

 She also loves to make absurd jokes...
 Like putting herself in a box...
 All alone...